Epilepsy Diagnostic Workup

 - Transmantle sign on FLAIR (linear hyperintensity cortex-to-ventricle) = pathognomonic for FCD type IIb (balloon cells)

-- MRI-negative epilepsy = 20–30% of drug-resistant cases — advanced post-processing (VBM, HARNESS-MRI) can reveal additional lesions
+- MRI-negative epilepsy = 20–30% of drug-resistant cases — MAP (morphometric analysis program), VBM, or 7T can reveal additional lesions in MRI-negative cases

 Specialty Workup Decision Table